6. Multiplicative Functionals#

 6.3.
 Multiplicative martingales and likelihood processes#

-Multiplicative martingales induce alternative probabilities and are thus likelihood-ratio processes.
-Specifically, we use a multiplicative martingale to represent an alternative probability model.
-We can characterize such a model with a set of implied conditional expectations of all bounded random variables, \(B_{t+1},\) that are measurable with respect to \({\mathfrak A}_{t+1}\).
+We can use multiplicative martingales to represent alternative probability models.
+We can characterize an alternative model with a set of implied conditional expectations of all bounded random variables, \(B_{t+1},\) that are measurable with respect to \({\mathfrak A}_{t+1}\).
 The constructed conditional expectation is

-The multiplication of \(B_{t+1}\) by \(N_{t+1}\) changes the baseline probability to an alternative model.
-To serve this purpose the random variable \(N_{t+1}\) must satisfy:
+We want multiplication of \(B_{t+1}\) by \(N_{t+1}\) to change the baseline probability to an alternative probability model.
+To accomplish this, the random variable \(N_{t+1}\) must satisfy:

 \(N_{t+1} \ge 0\);